 Removing participants from billing is not enough to control future spendRemoving someone from a Terra Billing project only prevents them from creating new workspaces, not running analyses in an existing workspace.

-We repeat - Users can still run workflows and notebooks even after you remove them from the billing project/account.
+Users can still run workflows and notebooks even after you remove them from the billing project/account.

 Step-by-step instructions to disable workshop billing

 If you cannot follow the instructions, check your billing roleYou need to be an Owner permission of the Terra Billing Project in order to follow these instructions.

 If you're not able to follow the directions below, or do not see the options in the screenshots, it is likely because you are not a Terra Billing Project owner.
 You will need to ask for admin privileges to disable billing.
 This may be the case, for example, if you are using STRIDES or third party resellers such as Onix.

 1. Go to the Terra Billing Project owner's Billing page in Terra (Main Menu > Profile > Billing).

 2. Select the Terra Billing project to disable.
 It should be under the Owned by You section at left

 3. Click the three dot action icon and select Remove Billing Account.